 My practice is built around intimacy and interaction.
 I aim to tell stories through the exploration of paper, drawing, and the use of thread.
-My practice is as much an exploration of paper’s sculptural qualities and sewing’s potential to become drawing as it is about portraiture and the use of line.
+My practice is as much an exploration of paper’s sculptural qualities and sewing’s potential to become a drawing as it is about portraiture and the use of line.

 While hosting interactive drawing events, the Drawing Sessions, I create temporary connections with the public, who sit for short portrait drawings.
 These drawings become embodiments of the affective moments between my sitters and I, containing a likeness, but also the moment of interaction.
-I then translate the temporary connection, love, abandonment and awkwardness into three-dimensional paper artworks and installations.
+I then translate the temporary connection, love, abandonment and awkwardness into three dimensional paper artworks and installations.
 These temporary connections become obsessive, emotive retellings.

-Creating the three-dimensional pieces involves intensive cutting, tearing and sewing.
+Creating the three dimensional pieces involves intensive cutting, tearing and sewing.
 Paper is then not only a container for drawings; I embrace the sculptural qualities of paper, letting paper occupy a space.
 These artworks play with light, shadow and movement.
 I dissect the interactions, reframing and translating the connections made into bodily artworks, which attempt to activate the space they inhabit.

 I am focussed on looking closer and questioning what happens when we alter the limitations of our everyday interactions.
 By focussing on the small moments that exist between myself and the sitter, I explore ways that we can foster mutual recognition and connection.